noloamaleka/noloamaleka/README.md

 # Hi There! 👋
 ## I'm Nolo Maleka.
 I'm an Aspiring Software Developer and DevOps Engineer based in Pretoria
-- I’m interested in frontend development, business science and cloud computing
+- I’m interested in frontend development, systems analysis and cloud computing
 - I am a 2nd year software development student and currently learning frontend development mainly focusing on building and deploying web based applications.

 # How to reach me ...  📫